in-hub/incore-docs/InCore.Foundation/IoDevice.rst

 sync()
 ++++++

-This method flushes any buffered data to the I/O device and tells the operating system to write all pending data to its storages.
+This method calls :ref:`IoDevice.flush() <method_IoDevice_flush>` and tells the operating system to write all pending data to its storages.
+Calling this method might block the program execution for a while depending on the amount of data to be written.